 A "full fellowship" is defined as one that provides the same amount of support as a 50% FTE assistantship, at the minimum salary level stablished by Stanford University and providing the equivalent level of tuition support (see current funding levels on the Graduate Financial Support website).
 Because full fellowships are intended to enable students to work exclusively on their studies, concurrent hourly employment is limited to eight hours per week during the academic year (16 hours per week in summer quarter).
 Students on full fellowships may hold a concurrent research or teaching assistantship appointment up to a maximum of 25% with no additional hourly employment during the academic year (50% with no additional hourly employment in summer).

-Individual departments and programs may establish more specific eligibility requirements for the fellowship programs that they manage.
+Individual degree programs may establish more specific eligibility requirements for the fellowship programs that they manage.

 Stipend payments are initiated in GFS, processed by Student Financial Services, and normally provided to matriculated graduate students as a quarterly payment at the beginning of each quarter.
 Students may make arrangements to have their stipends direct-deposited to a personal banking account.
 Stipend checks being mailed will be sent to the student’s mailing address in Axess.

-Schools, departments and programs also administer the awarding of their own funds to graduate students.
-Adhering to the general principles and definitions in GAP 7.1, Graduate Financial Support: General Funding Guidelines and Definitions, departments set their own eligibility requirements and amounts to be awarded.
-Schools, departments and programs may use their own funds to award full fellowships or to supplement other student funding.
-As with all fellowship support, matriculated students with school or department-based fellowships are required to enroll for at least 8 units during the school year, and for at least one unit during Summer quarter.
+Degree programs also administer the awarding of their own funds to graduate students.
+Adhering to the general principles and definitions in GAP 7.1 General Funding Guidelines and Definitions, degree programs set their own eligibility requirements and amounts to be awarded.
+Degree programs may use their own funds to award full fellowships or to supplement other student funding.
+As with all fellowship support, matriculated students with school or degree program-based fellowships are required to enroll for at least 8 units during the school year, and for at least one unit during Summer quarter.
 Exceptions, for example for summer travel awards, may be allowed by a Home Department Approver.

 The Financial Aid Office (FAO) is responsible for administering nationally-competitive external fellowships that:

 External fellowships have their own policy guidelines: most require enrollment and matriculation, some require supplementation while others allow tuition only for the amount of a tuition shortfall, some allow part-time assistantships while others disallow any additional support or employment, and some prohibit concurrent receipt of other federal funds.
-See, for example, requirements related to Supplemental Pay for Stanford students on an NSF Graduate Research Fellowship [pdf form].
+See, for example, requirements related to Supplemental Pay for Stanford Students on an NSF Graduate Research Fellowship [eResources].

-With such a diversity of policy rules and regulations, department administrators are advised to contact the FAO with any questions regarding such fellowships (for example, required tuition supplementation and/or payment of fees).
-The FAO can advise as to whether a specific fellowship is to be administered by the school, the department or the FAO.
+With such a diversity of policy rules and regulations, degree program administrators are advised to contact the FAO with any questions regarding such fellowships (for example, required tuition supplementation and/or payment of fees).
+The FAO can advise as to whether a specific fellowship is to be administered by the school, the degree program or the FAO.

 Stanford Graduate Fellowships (SGF) and certain nationally-competitive fellowships may be used to supplement one another, up to the level of an SGF award.
 The SGF Program Officer, jointly with the Financial Aid Office, distributes information each year regarding GFS data entry for students holding both an SGF and a nationally-competitive fellowship.
 For guidance related to the implementation of Stanford Graduate Fellowships and nationally competitive fellowships, see the SGF Fellowship Accounts and Entry web page [Stanford access only].

-While the Financial Aid Office staff will enter and approve stipend and tuition payments made under the terms of nationally-competitive fellowships, departmental personnel with the appropriate GFS access will be able to see those payments in GFS.
-Students should also advise their school and department of any external fellowship support they are receiving, so as to avoid conflicts with other Stanford support.
+While the Financial Aid Office staff will enter and approve stipend and tuition payments made under the terms of nationally-competitive fellowships, degree program personnel with the appropriate GFS access will be able to see those payments in GFS.
+Students should also advise their school and degree program of any external fellowship support they are receiving, so as to avoid conflicts with other Stanford support.

 In some cases, an external agency may award a fellowship directly to an individual, so that the funding is not processed through Stanford.
 In this case, the student is billed for tuition and fees in the same manner as other students, and pays those expenses directly.
 Such aid is not processed by means of the GFS system.

-Acceptance of a Stanford award obliges a student to inform the department of any other aid received.
+Acceptance of a Stanford award obliges a student to inform the degree program of any other aid received.
 The Stanford award may be adjusted.

 Because graduate students often receive funding from multiple sources during their studies at Stanford, it is important to know and abide by the policy conditions of each funding source.
 Sometimes, receiving financial support from one source prohibits additional support from another.
-See, for example, requirements related to Supplemental Pay for Stanford students on an NSF Graduate Research Fellowship [pdf form].
+See, for example, requirements related to Supplemental Pay for Stanford Students on an NSF Graduate Research Fellowship [eResources].

 In cases where a student has multiple sources of funding for tuition or health insurance, outside funds must be used before university funds.
-School and department funds are the last source of funds to be applied to support graduate students.
+School and degree program funds are the last source of funds to be applied to support graduate students.

 With the exception of health insurance payments, stipend payments made from university sources of funding will be charged a “stipend surcharge.”
 The amount of the surcharge is set annually to cover the cost of the Cardinal Care subsidy program.

-Stanford University subsidizes up to half of the quarterly insurance premium for qualified graduate students (see definition of Cardinal Care Subsidy in GAP 7.1, Graduate Financial Support: General Funding Guidelines and Definitions).
-Departments may elect to pay the balance of a student's health insurance with a separate stipend payment.
+Stanford University subsidizes up to half of the quarterly insurance premium for qualified graduate students (see definition of Cardinal Care Subsidy in GAP 7.1 General Funding Guidelines and Definitions).
+Degree programs may elect to pay the balance of a student's health insurance with a separate stipend payment.
 Student paying for any portion of their health insurance themselves will need to do so directly with the Student Financial Services office.

 Special accomplishments or assistance provided by a student may be recognized with a one-time stipend payment, processed through GFS.

-Students who are enrolled in the Cardinal Care insurance program, and who receive a fellowship stipend equivalent to the minimum salary for at least a 10% assistantship, are eligible for a Cardinal Care subsidy (see definition in GAP 7.1, Graduate Financial Support: General Funding Guidelines and Definitions).
+Students who are enrolled in the Cardinal Care insurance program, and who receive a fellowship stipend equivalent to the minimum salary for at least a 10% assistantship, are eligible for a Cardinal Care subsidy (see definition in GAP 7.1 General Funding Guidelines and Definitions).

 Stipend payments will normally be considered taxable income to the student, although no deductions will be withheld at the time the payment is made (withholding may be necessary for some international students).
 Tuition payments, or payments of other required fees, are generally not considered taxable income to the student.
-For further guidance related to taxes, the student should consult the Student Financial Services office web site.
+For further guidance related to taxes, the student should consult the Student Services office website.